LJDJGC/Learning-log/README.md

 1. Open the `calculator.html` file in your web browser.
 2. Use the on-screen buttons or your keyboard to perform calculations.

+## 2025/10/29 Morning

+# Simple Calculator
+This is a fully functional calculator application built using HTML, CSS, and vanilla JavaScript.
+The design is inspired by the clean, modern aesthetic of the Apple iOS calculator.

+# Features
+Basic Arithmetic: Supports addition (+), subtraction (-), multiplication (×), and division (÷).

+Chained Operations: Correctly handles continuous calculations (e.g., 12 + 7 - 1).

+Zero Division Error: Displays a custom error message ("OMG:(") when attempting to divide by zero.

+Decimal Support: Allows input of floating-point numbers using the decimal point (.), preventing multiple decimals in one number.

+Backspace Functionality: The backspace button (←) and keyboard 'Backspace' key correctly remove the last digit.

+Keyboard Support: The calculator is fully operable using number keys, operator keys (+, -, *, /), Enter/Equal, and Escape/Clear.

+Digit Limiting: Long results are rounded to a maximum of 9 digits to fit the display.

+# Technologies Used
+HTML: Structure and button elements (calculator.html).

+CSS: Styling for an Apple-inspired dark/orange theme (style.css).

+JavaScript (Vanilla): Core calculation logic and DOM manipulation (calculator.js).

+# How to Run
+Clone this repository or save the files locally.

+Ensure the three files (calculator.html, style.css, and calculator.js) are in the same directory.

+Open calculator.html in any web browser.

+# Future Enhancements
+Implement operator highlighting (inverting colors) to show the currently selected operation.

+Add functionality for percentage (%) and sign change (+/-).

+Improve error display handling.